-The American Express Platinum Edge credit card is great mix between points, perks and fees for everyday spenders with no annual fee in the first year, a $200 travel credit every year which offsets the $195 annual fee in future years, bonus points at supermarkets and petrol stations and no limit to how many points you can earn.
+The American Express Platinum Edge credit card is great mix between points, perks and fees for everyday spenders with a $200 travel credit every year which offsets the $195 annual fee, bonus points at supermarkets and petrol stations and no limit to how many points you can earn.

 What's more, with nine airline frequent flyer partners and two hotel loyalty programs attached to Membership Rewards, you can earn points now and decide what to do with them at a later date for maximum flexibility.